Bphillips1911/ScholarQuest/replit.md

 # Overview

 This is a House Character Development Program web application for Bush Hills STEAM Academy middle school.
 The system manages a house points system where students are assigned to one of five houses (Franklin, Courie, West, Blackwell, and Berruguete) and earn points in three categories: academic excellence, attendance, and behavior.
-The application includes a comprehensive PBIS (Positive Behavioral Interventions and Supports) system with individual teacher tabs for recognizing MUSTANG traits, photo upload capabilities for capturing memorable moments, and displays program information to parents.
+The application includes a comprehensive PBIS (Positive Behavioral Interventions and Supports) system with enhanced dropdown categories for Attendance, Behavior, and Academic recognition, individual teacher tabs for recognizing MUSTANG traits, house sorting generator for balanced student distribution, photo upload capabilities for capturing memorable moments, and displays program information to parents.
 The app features the official BHSA Mustangs Crest logo to show school connection and pride.

 # User Preferences